Signed in as:

 We like to add a small amount of Manna Pro *Calf Manna Supplement-see bag for feeding directions

-Always keep a salt block available by the water source
+Always keep a salt block available by the water source for them to lick

 Loose Baking Soda Powder is advised as free choice which can help keep a goat from bloating when being fed grain.
 (There are anti-bloat medications that can be kept on hand in case of severe bloat which is an emergency.)